 - Research does not indicate the most appropriate age to begin cancer screening.
 Patients should consult a physician to make an informed decision about screening, considering the patient’s history and circumstances.

-- Women in their 20s should have a clinical breast exam every three years.
+- Women in their 20s should have a clinical breast exam at least every three years.

 - Women should have a Pap test to screen for cervical cancer every three years beginning at age 21 and not before.

-- Women in their 30s should have a clinical breast exam at least every three years.
+- Women in their 30s should have a clinical breast exam every three years.